YottaDB/YDBDoc/ProgGuide/commands.rst

 Example:

-Refer to the sockexamplemulti31.m program in Using Socket Devices section for more examples on the JOB command.
+Refer to the sockexamplemulti31.m program in the `Using Socket Devices <https://docs.yottadb.com/ProgrammersGuide/ioproc.html#using-socket-devices>`_ section for more examples on the JOB command.

 ----------------
 Kill